Semantic-Org/Semantic-UI/CONTRIBUTING.md

 Semantic UI boards use a special naming convention to help tag issue titles by the component the issue is related to.

 #### Bugs
-Please tag titles in the format "[Component] (sub-type) should do (correct behavior)".
+Please tag titles in the format "[Component] *Sub-type* should do *correct behavior*".
 Please use standard [title case](http://www.titlecase.com) for titles, including the bracketed tag.

 For example
 * [Dropdown] Multiple Selection Should Preserve "Set Selected" Order